 Members received a comprehensive presentation by Officers from Reigate and Banstead Council who had fully delivered the Council's Counter Fraud service since 2021.
-The arrangement had started in 2019 and also involved collaborative assistance from Portsmouth City Council with some of the more complex investigations.
+The arrangement had started in 2019 and also involved collaborative assistance from Portsmouth City Council with more specialist investigations under the Proceeds of Crime Act.